nick-holt/kentuckyderby144/Derby_Social_Listening_Analysis.md

 Which Kentucky Derby horses are generating the most buzz?
 =========================================================

-Social media analytics provides a great way to understand the online conversation happening around a particular topic, or about your brand and it's competitors.
+Social media analytics provides a great way to understand the online conversation happening around a particular topic, or about your brand and its competitors.

 Using the latest in social listening technology, we thought it would be fun to take a look at the social media buzz surrounding each of the horses competing in 144th Kentucky Derby.

-In this competitive analysis we used a powerful social listening tool called Crimson Hexagon to examine all of the tweets generated over the past 7 days that contain the name of an indivdual derby horse + the word "derby".
+In this competitive analysis we used a powerful social listening tool called Crimson Hexagon to examine all of the tweets generated over the past 7 days that contain the name of an individual derby horse + the word "derby".
 We classified each tweet according to its sentiment, meaning we classified the conversation about a particular horse as positive, neutral, or negative.
 And finally, to add another layer of insight, we overlaid the morning line odds for each horse.

 ``` r
 # 2018 Kentucky Derby (144th) - Social Listening Analytics Visualization Demo